johnaweiss/HTML-Micro-Templating/readme.md

 **HTML elements**

+These are the elements that must appear on the webpage:

  - **Container:** The insertion point in the rendered page for the rendered merge.
  - **Template:** HTML structure to be repeated for each record.
  - **Records:** A simple newline-delimited list.